spider-rs/ua_generator/README.md

 The static files are checked and generated from the `build.rs` file to prevent extra need for API calls since they are limited and require authentication.

-If you plan on using this building locally you need a valid API key from the [API Layer User Agent API](https://apilayer.com/marketplace/user_agent-api) and set the value to the env var `APILAYER_KEY`.
+If you plan on using this building locally you need a valid API key from the [Spider Cloud API](https://spider.cloud/api-keys) and set the value to the env var `APILAYER_KEY`.
 You can run `BUILD_ENABLED=1 APILAYER_KEY=$APILAYER_KEY cargo build` to generate the static files.
 You can also change the API endpoint using the env variable `API_URL`.

-## TODO

-1. ~~Update user-agent list via CRON github actions~~.